ronmurphy/TheLongNights/docs/TOOL_ICON_SYSTEM_GUIDE.md

 ## What Needs To Be Done Now:

 ### 1. ✅ Already Fixed (Grappling Hook):
-- Added to VoxelWorld.js enhanced graphics check
+- Added to The Long Nights.js enhanced graphics check
 - Added texture aliases in EnhancedGraphics.js
 - Both `grappling_hook` and `crafted_grappling_hook` work